JoyCuratoR/Swedish-Reading-Progress-Tracker/README.md

 - Visualize your data with overall progress of Comprehension rate and a detailed look at all three metrics
 - Easily export or import a set of data using .csv file extension
 - And if you accidently make a mistake entering in your data, you can either edit or delete the data point
+- Save your dataset in your own GitHub repository using a Personal Access Token and GitHub Integration

+<br></br>

 <b>Let's break down how to set this up properly in steps:</b>
 1. First, let's create a Personal Access Token (PAT) with repo scope: